Today I’m going to show you how to build your own cheap and easy Smart Home from scratch.

 Actions – Pre-set series of smart home controls mapped to one voice command, delivered via Alexa or Google Assistant.

 AirPlay – AirPlay is Apple’s protocol – a kind of gadget language – that allows you to transfer audio and video between devices using Wi-Fi.

-Geofencing – A virtual fence which can be used to let your devices know you’re close to home, walking in the front door or leaving.
-It uses GPS or RFID technologies to send an alert when a device, for example your smartphone, crosses a geographic boundary.
+Geofencing – A virtual fence that can be used to let your devices know you’re close to home, walking in the front door, or leaving.
+It uses GPS or RFID technologies to send an alert when a device, for example, your smartphone, crosses a geographic boundary.

 Group – When you collect devices together to control them as one group.
 For example, everything in the bedroom could be switched off with one action such as a voice command or swipe in a phone app

 Scene (or Routine) – Getting into home automation, a scene allows you to send more than one command to more than one device.
-An easy example is a smart lighting scene could have one green, one purple and one yellow light but scenes can also be used across different categories such as ‘Home’, ‘Bed’ and ‘Holiday’.
+An easy example is a smart lighting scene that could have one green, one purple, and one yellow light but scenes can also be used across different categories such as ‘Home’, ‘Bed’, and ‘Holiday’.
 Sometimes has different names.

-Sensor – A useful piece of the smart home puzzle, a sensor is anything which can detect or measure change in its surroundings.
-This could be movement as in a window sensor but also temperature, humidity, air quality, light and noise.
+Sensor – A useful piece of the smart home puzzle, a sensor is anything that can detect or measure the change in its surroundings.
+This could be movement as in a window sensor but also temperature, humidity, air quality, light, and noise.

 Smart display – This is basically a smart speaker but built around a display.
 The Echo Show and Google Home Hub are smart displays.
 Confusingly, Google’s like of smart displays running Android Things are branded Smart Displays, with capitalized S and D.

 Voice assistant – The proper name for Alexa or Google Assistant, which are basically interfaces you talk to, rather than use via a screen.